Azure-Samples/azure-servicebus-messaging-samples/TopicFilters/readme.md

 #Topic Subscription Filters

 This sample illustrates creating filtered subscriptions for topics.
-It shows a simple true-filter that lets all messages pass, a filter with a composite SQL-like condition, a rule comnbining a filter with a set of actions, and a correlation filter condition.
+It shows a simple *true-filter* that lets all messages pass, a filter with a composite SQL-like condition, a rule combining a filter with a set of actions, and a correlation filter condition.

 ## Prerequisites and Setup